-The Pennsylvania Turnpike Commission, Turnpike Revenue Bonds, Series A of 2011 (the "2011 Bonds") are being issued pursuant to a Supplemental Trust Indenture No. 21 dated as of April 1, 2011 (the "Supplemental Indenture No. 21") to the Amended and Restated Trust Indenture dated as of March 1, 2001, and as previously amended and supplemented (together with the Supplemental Indenture No. 21, the "Senior Indenture"), between the Pennsylvania Turnpike Commission (the "Commission") and U. S. Bank, National Association, as trustee (the "Trustee").
+The Pennsylvania Turnpike Commission, Variable Rate Turnpike Revenue Bonds, Series B of 2011 (the "2011 Bonds") are being issued pursuant to a Supplemental Trust Indenture No. 21 dated as of April 1, 2011 (the "Supplemental Indenture No. 21") to the Amended and Restated Trust Indenture dated as of March 1, 2001, and as previously amended and supplemented (together with the Supplemental Indenture No. 21, the "Senior Indenture"), between the Pennsylvania Turnpike Commission (the "Commission") and U. S. Bank, National Association, as trustee (the "Trustee").
 The 2011 Bonds are being issued to provide funds to refund certain outstanding bonds of the Commission issued under the Indenture.

-The 2011 Bonds will be dated the date of initial issuance and delivery thereof and will mature on December 1 of the years shown on the inside cover page.
-The 2011 Bonds will bear interest at the rates shown on the inside cover page hereof, calculated on the basis of a year of 360 days consisting of twelve 30-day months.
-The 2011 Bonds are being issued as current interest bonds.
-Interest on the 2011 Bonds is payable on each June 1 and December 1, commencing on June 1, 2011.
+The 2011 Bonds will be dated the date of initial issuance and delivery thereof.
+The 2011 Bonds will bear interest from their delivery date at a variable rate equal to the Adjusted SIFMA Rate, as further described herein.
+The Adjusted SIFMA Rate for each maturity of the 2011 Bonds shall equal the SIFMA Rate, as further described herein, plus the per annum spread set forth on the inside cover page hereof.
+The Adjusted SIFMA Rate will be adjusted Wednesday of each week, or if such day is not a U.S. Government Securities Business Day (as defined herein), the next succeeding U.S. Government Securities Business Day, and shall be effective each Thursday.
+See "DESCRIPTION OF THE 2011 BONDS - Determination of Interest Rate" herein.
+Interest on the 2011 Bonds is payable monthly on the first business day of each calendar month commencing on June 1, 2011.
+Principal of the 2011 Bonds is payable on June 1 of the years and in the amounts set forth on the inside cover page hereof, except that principal of the 2011 Bonds maturing in 2012 is payable on April 1 of that year.
 The 2011 Bonds are deliverable in fully registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York, which will act as securities depository for the 2011 Bonds.
 Beneficial ownership interests in the 2011 Bonds will be recorded in book-entry only form in denominations of \$5,000 or any integral multiple thereof.
 Purchasers of the 2011 Bonds will not receive bonds representing their beneficial ownership in the 2011 Bonds, but will receive a credit balance on the books of their respective DTC Participants or DTC Indirect Participants.
 So long as Cede & Co. is the registered owner of the 2011 Bonds, principal of and interest on the 2011 Bonds will be paid to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to the Participants and Indirect Participants for subsequent disbursement to the Beneficial Owners, as described herein.
 The 2011 Bonds will be transferable or exchangeable to another nominee of The Depository Trust Company or as otherwise described herein.
 So long as Cede & Co. is the registered owner of the 2011 Bonds, payments of principal and interest on the 2011 Bonds will be made directly by the Trustee under the Senior Indenture, as described herein.
 See "DESCRIPTION OF THE 2011 BONDS - Book-Entry Only System."
 The 2011 Bonds will be subject to redemption prior to maturity as described herein.
+The 2011 Bonds are not Debt Service Reserve Fund Bonds and, accordingly, are not secured by moneys in the Debt Service Reserve Fund.